willpower232/TOTPBTF3/README.md

 Finding the right icons can be tricky but I've found most icons I've needed for this can be found at [edent/SuperTinyIcons](https://github.com/edent/SuperTinyIcons) and they come in small SVG files for optimum performance.

+I've included a lazyloading setting in `.env` if you're finding that you have many images on one page and its slowing down your experience.

 ## Service Worker

 I have replaced [Google Workbox](https://developers.google.com/web/tools/workbox/modules/workbox-cli) in this project with a dynamic service worker to reduce the effort required to build this project as you no longer need to run `npm run prod` twice.